What You Need to Know About Machine Tool Operator

 - Maintain machines and remove and replace broken or worn machine tools, using hand tools.

-When polled, Machine Tool Operators say the following skills are most frequently used in their jobs:
+Machine Tool Operators state the following job skills are important in their day-to-day work.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.